 IRE Journals:

-"Assessment of Mathematical Modeling Techniques for Predicting Climate Change Impacts on Water Availability and Quality: A SWAT-SEIR Framework Validation Study" Iconic Research And Engineering Journals Volume 9 Issue 1 2025 Page 866-870
+Nyongesa Fatuma Nandaha, Andanje Mulambula, Martha Muthoni Konje "Assessment of Mathematical Model for Predicting Climate Change Impact on Water Availability and Quality: A SWAT-SEIR Framework" Iconic Research And Engineering Journals Volume 9 Issue 1 2025 Page 866-870

 IEEE:

-"Assessment of Mathematical Modeling Techniques for Predicting Climate Change Impacts on Water Availability and Quality: A SWAT-SEIR Framework Validation Study" Iconic Research And Engineering Journals, 9(1)
+"Assessment of Mathematical Model for Predicting Climate Change Impact on Water Availability and Quality: A SWAT-SEIR Framework" Iconic Research And Engineering Journals, 9(1)